AndyObtiva/glimmer-dsl-libui/README.md

 For example, you can define a custom `address_view` control as an aggregate of multiple `label` controls to reuse multiple times as a standard address View, displaying street, city, state, and zip code.

+Component slots are also supported, meaning containers that could accept content within different parts of a component (e.g. `address_form` can have a `header` slot and a `footer` slot to display extra information about the address being entered).

 There are two ways to define custom components:
 - Method-Based: simply define a method representing the custom component you want (e.g. `address_view`) with any options needed (e.g. `address(address_model: some_model)`).
 - Class-Based: define a class matching the camelcased name of the custom component by convention (e.g. the `address_view` custom component keyword would have a class called `AddressView`) and `include Glimmer::LibUI::CustomControl`, `include Glimmer::LibUI::CustomWindow`, or `include Glimmer::LibUI::CustomShape` depending on if the component represents a standard control, a whole window, or an [area canvas graphics shape](#area-path-shapes).
 Classes add the benefit of being able to distribute the custom components into a separate file for external reuse from multiple views or for sharing as a Ruby gem (e.g. [Graphs and Charts Ruby gem](https://github.com/AndyObtiva/glimmer-libui-cc-graphs_and_charts)).
+They also support Component Slots.

 It is OK to use the terms "custom control", "custom component", and "custom keyword" synonymously though "custom component" is a broader term that covers things other than controls too like custom shapes (e.g. `cube`), custom attributed strings (e.g. `alternating_color_string`), and custom transforms (`isometric_transform`).